Executive Office for Immigration Review, Department of Justice.

 4. Affected public who will be asked or required to respond, as well as a brief abstract: Non-profit organizations seeking accreditation or renewal of accreditation of its representatives by the Office of Legal Access Programs of the Executive Office for Immigration Review (EOIR).
 Abstract: This information collection will allow an organization to seek accreditation or renewal of accreditation of a non-attorney representatives to appear before EOIR and/or the Department of Homeland Security.
 This information collection is necessary to determine whether a representatives meet the eligibility requirements for accreditation.

-5. An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: It is estimated that 818 Start Printed Page 46761respondents will complete the form annually with an average of 2 hours per response.
+5. An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: It is estimated that 818 respondents will complete the form annually with an average of 2 hours per response.

 6. An estimate of the total public burden (in hours) associated with the collection: There are an estimated 1,636 total annual burden hours associated with this collection.